-When the MHLW determines that there is no longer a fear that foods violating the Act may be exported to our country, the normal monitoring system will be reinstated by canceling the strengthening of monitoring inspections in accordance with any of the following procedures, i. or ii.:
+When the MHLW determines that there is no longer a fear that foods violating the Act may be exported to our country, the normal monitoring system will be reinstated by canceling the strengthening of monitoring inspections in accordance with either of the following procedures, i or ii:

-- i.
-The exporting country has identified the cause of the violation, and based on the findings preventive measures have been introduced such as the formulation of a new regulation, the improvement of the control system of agricultural chemicals and the strengthening of the inspection system.
-Then upon confirmation of the effectiveness of such measures, the strengthening of monitoring inspections may be cancelled; or - ii.
-When no violation of similar nature is found after one year from the date on which the monitoring inspections were strengthened or after more than 60 specimens were inspected, in principle, the strengthening of monitoring inspections may be cancelled.

-(iii) Administrative inspections other than the monitoring inspection in accordance with the provisions of Paragraph 1, Article 28 of the Act when an accident has occurred during the transportation, or on any other occasions requiring inspections.
+- i The exporting country has identified the cause of the violation, and based on the findings preventive measures have been introduced such as the formulation of a new regulation, the improvement of the control system of agricultural chemicals and the strengthening of the inspection system.
+Then upon confirmation of the effectiveness of such measures, the strengthening of monitoring inspections may be cancelled; or - ii When no violation of similar nature is found after one year from the date on which the monitoring inspections were strengthened or after more than 60 specimens were inspected, in principle, the strengthening of monitoring inspections may be cancelled. - (iii) Administrative inspections other than the monitoring inspection in accordance with the provisions of Paragraph 1, Article 28 of the Act

-In addition to inspections based on the monitoring plan, quarantine stations will conduct inspections on imported foods based on the import notification documents when they are imported into Japan for the first time (hereinafter referred to as "the initial import"), when they especially need sanitary control in exporting countries,
+In addition to inspections based on the monitoring plan, quarantine stations will conduct inspections on imported foods based on the import notification documents when they are imported into Japan for the first time (hereinafter referred to as "the initial import"), when they especially need sanitary control in exporting countries, when an accident has occurred during the transportation, or on any other occasions requiring inspections.